enricozb/wiki.kak/readme.md

 - navigate quickly through links in a file
 - format all links as relative links to remove clutter

+> Note: This installs a custom markdown highlighter that is potentially
+> incomplete.
+Please raise an issue if you do not want this behavior.

 ## To Do
 See [todo](todo.md).